Muhammad-ali234/Tours_management/README.md

 # Tours App

-Tours App is a Flutter-based mobile application designed to manage tour records efficiently.
+Tours App is a Flutter-based window application designed to manage tour records efficiently.
 It allows users to add, view, edit, and delete tour records conveniently.

 ## Features